Marko Arnautović: Style of play

-Possessing a powerful physique and good technique, Arnautović is known for his eye for goal, as well as ability to hold up the ball with his back to goal and bring his teammates into play with his link-up play.
+Possessing a powerful physique and good technique, Arnautović is known for his ability to hold up the ball with his back to goal and bring his teammates into play with his link-up play.
 Despite his size, he also possesses significant pace and stamina, and is known for his ability to exploit spaces with his runs or run at opponents with the ball, while his height helps him to win aerial challenges.
-A versatile forward, he is capable of playing in several offensive positions, including as a winger, as a centre-forward, or as a striker.
+A versatile forward, Arnautović has played in several offensive positions: for the majority of his career, he served as a winger; however, during the 2017–18 season, his West Ham manager David Moyes made the decision to transition the Austrian effectively into a striker or a centre-forward, in order to utilise his physical and technical abilities in central areas of the pitch.
 Despite his playing ability, however, he was also a temperamental player, who was involved in several controversial incidents throughout his career.
 His skills and playing style have led him to be compared to Swedish striker Zlatan Ibrahimović in the media.

-Personal life

-Arnautović was born in Floridsdorf, a district in the northern part of Vienna, to a Serbian father and an Austrian mother.